baurzhan-kenzhemukhanov/MonolithicAdventureGame-Homework-1/docs/docs/Readme.md

 - Manages enemy and item spawning
 - Tracks level completion conditions

-## Extensibility
+## Expansibility
-The refactored design allows for easy additions:
+The updated design makes it easy to add:
 1. New Enemy Types: Create new class extending `Enemy`
 2. New Items: Implement `IItem` interface
 3. New Combat Mechanics: Extend `CombatManager`
 4. New Level Types: Add to `LevelManager`

-## Benefits of Refactoring
+## Refactoring Choise
-1. Improved maintainability through separated concerns
+1. Greater maintainability via distinct responsibilities
-2. Enhanced testability with clear component boundaries
+2. Improved testability with well-defined boundaries
-3. Easier addition of new features
-4. Better code organization and readability
-5. Reduced coupling between components
+3. Cleaner and more readable code
-6. Clear separation of game mechanics
+4. Well-structured separation of game mechanics

-## Justification for Class Structure
+## Class Structure Meaning
-The new classes were structured to adhere to the SOLID principles, which enhance maintainability, testability, and extensibility.
-By separating concerns, each class focuses on a single responsibility, reducing complexity and improving readability.
-Interfaces decouple dependencies, allowing high-level modules to depend on abstractions, which facilitates easier addition of new features and reduces coupling.
-This clear separation of game mechanics ensures that changes in one part of the system do not affect others, promoting a modular and organized codebase.
-The refactored design allows for easy additions, such as new enemy types, items, combat mechanics, and level types, by extending existing classes or implementing new interfaces.
-This approach not only simplifies the integration of new features but also maintains the integrity of the existing system, ensuring that enhancements do not disrupt the current functionality.
+The refactored classes follow SOLID principles, improving maintainability, testability, and extensibility.
+By separating concerns, each class has a single responsibility, reducing complexity.
+Interfaces decouple dependencies, enabling modular design and easy feature additions like new enemies, items, or mechanics without affecting existing code.

 ## Running the Game
 ```java